surefootme/Surefoot-Front-End-Engineer-Exercise/README.md

 2. Include a **fun Easter egg**—a hidden GIF that appears based on user interaction.
 3. Fetch product details **from an API** and display them on the page.
 4. Follow clean, modular, and well-documented coding practices.
+5. Consider users accessing the site from all device types and sizes.

 ## Scenario